Yandex Cloud

 • Transfer.

-6. In the ya-direct-to-mch.tf file, specify these variables:
+6. In the ya-direct-to-mch.tf file, specify the following variables:

 • app_token: Application debug token.